Bryan Woo: 2025

-Woo's pectoral injury kept him off the Mariners roster for the AL Division Series but pitched in relief twice in the AL Championship Series.
+Woo's pectoral injury kept him off the Mariners roster for the AL Division Series, but he pitched in relief twice in the AL Championship Series.
 In the decisive Game 7, he allowed two runners on and was relieved by Eduard Bazardo, who promptly allowed a series-winning three-run home run, with two runs charged to Woo.
 Woo allowed 3 runs, 4 hits, and 3 walks while striking out 2 in 4 1/3 innings in his first postseason.

+2026

+Woo declined an invitation to pitch for the United States national team in the 2026 World Baseball Classic, citing his increased workload in 2025.
+He began the 2026 regular season third in Seattle's rotation, taking a no-decision while throwing a quality start in his first outing.
+After earning his first win of the season on April 19 and lowering his ERA to 2.25, Woo had consecutive poor outings, allowing a combined 13 runs in 9 innings in losses to the St. Louis Cardinals and Kansas City Royals.
+Throughout the 2026 season, he experienced a notable difference between home and road performance splits.
+Entering the trade deadline, he had a 2.20 ERA at home compared to a 6.71 ERA in away games.

+Against the Athletics on September 6, Woo pitched a career-high eight innings, while allowing just one hit.

 Pitching style

 Woo primarily throws a four-seam fastball and sinker that both average 95 mph.
 His offspeed pitches are a changeup and slider (some of which are labeled a sweeper).
 He throws his fastball and sinker close to 75 percent of the time, more frequently than most of his contemporary starters.
 He also throws a high percentage of strikes, which limits his base on balls.
 Woo throws from a low arm slot and has a low release point and smooth delivery, which can make it difficult for batters to hit his pitches hard.

+In 2026, Woo was named one of the 50 greatest players in franchise history.

 Personal life

-Woo was born in Oakland, California and grew up in the San Francisco Bay Area with his parents and sister.
+Woo was born in Oakland, California to a White American mother and a Chinese American father.
+He grew up in Alameda with his parents and sister.
 His parents attend all his MLB starts.
 His paternal grandparents were born in China and moved to California.
 He visited China twice as a child.
-His maternal grandfather died in July 2025, the same day as Woo's final start before he pitched in the All-Star Game.
+His maternal grandfather passed away in July 2025, the same day as Woo's final start before he pitched in the All-Star Game.

 As a child, Woo was a fan of the San Francisco Giants.
 His favorite player was Brandon Crawford.
 In 2024, Woo became the last person born in Oakland to play an MLB game in Oakland.
+In 2026, he attended Super Bowl LX in nearby Santa Clara with several Mariners teammates.

 During a 2024 start, Woo wore custom cleats with illustrations of professional wrestler Ric Flair, who was known for yelling "woo".